-- (1) Approval/ratification of the minutes of the annual stockholders' meeting held on May 16, 2017 - (A) Vote required: A majority of the outstanding common stock present in person or by proxy, provided constituting a quorum. - (B) Method by which votes shall be counted: Each outstanding common stock shall be entitled to one (1) vote.
-The stockholders shall vote by ballot. - (2) Approval of the Management Report - (A) Vote required: A majority of the outstanding common stock present in person or by proxy, provided constituting a quorum. - (B) Method by which votes shall be counted: Each outstanding common stock shall be entitled to one (1) vote.
-The stockholders shall vote by ballot. - (3) Ratification of the Acts of the Board of Directors and Officers - (A) Vote required: A majority of the outstanding common stock present in person or by proxy, provided constituting a quorum. - (B) Method by which votes shall be counted: Each outstanding common stock shall be entitled to one (1) vote.
-The stockholders shall vote by ballot.
+- (1) Approval/ratification of the minutes of the annual stockholders' meeting held on May 15, 2018 - (A) Vote required: A majority of the outstanding common stock present in person or by proxy, provided constituting a quorum. - (B) Method by which votes shall be counted: Each outstanding common stock shall be entitled to one (1) vote.
+The stockholders shall vote by ballot. - (2) Approval of the Management Report - (A) Vote required: A majority of the outstanding common stock present in person or by proxy, provided constituting a quorum.